-Maximum Charge state offers a choice between 1+, 2+ and Same as precursor charge.
+Maximum Charge state for fragments can be specified or set to the precursor charge.
 For the purposes of creating a peak list for a Mascot search, the correct setting depends on whether you are outputting MS/MS peaks as m/z or MH+ values, (Peak List Format tab in the Preferences dialog).
 A conventional peak list contains m/z values, and the maximum charge state that Mascot looks for is 2+.
 Hence, there is no point in spending time looking for higher charge states.
-However, if your data definitely includes fragment ions with higher charge states, you should choose to output fragment ions as MH+ values, and select Same as precursor charge.
+However, if your data definitely includes fragment ions with higher charge states, you should choose to output fragment ions as MH+ values, and check Use precursor charge as maximum.